brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 The _only_ type for the output iterator that I can support in this implementation is precisely `fmt::appender`.

-This seems like it'd be extremely limiting.
-Except it runs out that actually nearly all of libfmt uses exactly this iterator. `fmt::print`, `fmt::format`, `fmt::format_to`, `fmt::format_to_n`, `fmt::vformat`, etc., all only use this one iterator type.
+This seems like it'd be _extremely_ limiting.

+Except it turns out that actually nearly all of libfmt uses exactly this iterator. `fmt::print`, `fmt::format`, `fmt::format_to`, `fmt::format_to_n`, `fmt::vformat`, etc., all only use this one iterator type.
 This is because of [@P2216R3]'s efforts to reduce code bloat by type erasing the output iterator.

 However, there is one part of libfmt that uses a different iterator type, which now the above implementation fails on: